 The ER reopens with new changes.
 However, the ER is not the only thing that's changed; Kovac and Abby adjust to being newlyweds; Morris and Hope enjoy themselves at the honeymoon suite; Pratt attempts a change for a woman; Neela worries when Ray goes missing; Meanwhile, there's a new doctor in the ER and he means business; and another change may come when Kovac receives a phone call.

 The ER is now in the hands of a new chief, Dr. Kevin Moretti, who is bent on major changes.
-Meanwhile, a phone call leads Neela to a hospital where awaits a major shock and a final farewell from a friend and colleague.
+Meanwhile, a phone call leads Neela to a hospital where a major shock awaits her, and a final farewell from a friend and colleague.
 Gates urgently goes home to stop Sarah from being taken away from him.
-A GI patient baffles Morris and Sam.
+A drug-addicted Iraq War veteran baffles Morris and Sam.
 Also, Kovac postpones the honeymoon and says goodbye to Abby and his son, for the meantime, while he travels to Croatia to visit his ailing father.